 Kathleen M.W.
 Schoen

-Top Rated Civil Litigation Attorney in Louisville, KY
+Top rated Civil Litigation attorney in Louisville, KentuckyTilford Dobbins & Schmidt, PLLC

 Kathleen M.W.
 Schoen is an attorney at Tilford Dobbins & Schmidt, PLLC, in Louisville, Kentucky.
 Ms. Schoen practices in the areas of employment and labor law, alternative dispute resolution, business, commercial and general civil litigation, and administrative law, including disability claims.
 She represents both employers and employees in Louisville and the surrounding areas.
 She also serves as an arbitrator.